 891. DOOGAN: Ladies and gentlemen, it will come as something of a surprise to some of you that I am here today to do the honors in this ceremony.
 I know that I have been one of the most outspoken of opponents regarding the vigilante activities of the League of Adventure Seekers.
 (BEAT) My position hasn’t changed.

 That said, it would be churlish of me to refuse to recognize the bravery and service of the individuals before us.
-They have shown the kind of civic mindedness and courage in the face of adversity that serves as an example to all citizens everywhere.
-As such it is my genuine pleasure to award them these citations of valour and give them these medals for great service done to our community.
-Trent, Teresa, I present these to you with profound thanks — a thanks shared by an entire city and expressed here today.
+They have shown the kind of civic-mindedness and courage in the face of adversity that serves as an example to all citizens everywhere.
+As such it is my genuine pleasure to award them these citations of valor and give them these medals for great service done to our community.
+Trent, Teresa, I present these to you with profound thanks — thanks shared by an entire city and expressed here today.

 892. SOUND: WALLA — MUSIC RISES AND CHEERING RISES AGAIN — ESTABLISH AND UNDER

 895. MESSENGER: (THROUGH THE CHEERING THRONG) Mr. Stone, Miss Carter… I have a telegram.